Pavillin/JSFW-Assignment1/README.md

 I built a portfolio website before and I'm merging it into this project so it runs off node instead of PHP.
 A live version of my OLD portfolio can be viewed [here](https://portfolio.deadfyre.com/).
-Once this project is complete it'll replace my old portfolio and be hosted on the same domain.
+Once this project is complete it'll replace my old portfolio and be hosted on nodeportfolio.deadfyre.com.

 The 3rd party libraries/frameworks that are being used and will eventually be implemented to this project are as follows
 * [jQuery](https://jquery.com/) - JavaScript library